Table of Contents

 Once you have created great content, the next step is to distribute it as effectively as possible.
 Every share of your website can impact how well your content ranks.
 This means that you need to encourage people to share your content on their websites, social media profiles, and email signatures.

-For off-page SEO, you can submit your website to directories and other online resources.
+You can submit your website to directories and other online resources for off-page SEO.
 Forums and websites that are relevant to your niche can be valuable places to share your content.

 You should become an active member of these communities in order to get the most benefit from them.
 Posts that shamelessly promote your content will not work; you have to contribute value if you want people to trust you enough to share your content.